jfahrer/dockerizing_rails/_assignments/assignment_04.md

 New here is the `EXPOSE` instructions. `EXPOSE` adds metadata to the image that tells Docker that the service provided by this image will listen on port 3000.
 This is not required, but it allows other users to properly run the container and publish the correct port.

 We also changed the `CMD` instruction.
-The `rails server` with the required arguments is not the defeault command that will be executed when a container based on the image starts.
+The `rails server` with the required arguments is not the default command that will be executed when a container based on the image starts.

 With the changes in place, we have to rebuild our image:
 ```